peichipeng/HoloRepository2024/README.md

 ## Prerequisites

 - **Anaconda/Miniconda**: Make sure you have Anaconda or Miniconda installed on your system.
+If not, you can download and install it from the official website: [Anaconda Download](https://www.anaconda.com/download/success).

 ## Environment Setup